 Using an Electric Ice Cream Maker

 If you want to make the best homemade ice cream you really need an electric ice cream maker.
 The way an ice cream maker works is that it churns the ice cream base as it is beginning to freeze.
-This movement breaks up the ice crystals as they form, creating a really smooth final texture.
+This movement breaks up the ice crystals as they form, creating a very smooth final texture.

 Ice cream base being poured into ice cream maker

 I have the Cuisinart 1 1/2 Quart Ice Cream & Sorbet Maker.
 It is the perfect size for homemade ice cream and it is a very easy to use machine.
-Cuisinart was so kind to send me this machine to use for this recipe, but this is actually the machine we used when I was a private chef.
-I absolutely love it.

 How to Make Homemade Ice Cream

-Pre-Freeze the Bowl of Your Ice Cream Maker
+Freeze the Ice Cream Maker Bowl

-It is very important that the bowl of your electric ice cream maker is completely frozen before you churn your ice cream.
-I leave mine in the freezer at all times, but it should freeze for at least 24 hours before churning your ice cream.
-This will ensure that it is frozen enough to begin freezing your mixture as it churns.
+It is very important that the bowl of your electric ice cream maker is completely frozen before you churn the ice cream.
+I leave mine in the freezer at all times, however it should freeze for at least 12-24 hours before churning your ice cream.

-Heat the Milk & Cream for the Ice Cream Custard Base
+Heat the Milk and Cream

 Milk and cream in a pot on the stovetop